Budgeting with a Partner

-- Sue should create a rent category in her budget (or use the default one) and assign her portion of the rent.
+- Sue should create a rent category in her budget (or use the default one) and assign her portion of the rent to that category.

 - Joe should budget $600 to the rent category in his budget.

 - Joe will pay Sue $600.
 He will record this as an outflow in his budget, categorized to rent for $600, and the payee will be “Sue”.

-- Sue will record his payment as an inflow, categorized as To be Budgeted.
-She will assign this money to the rent category, bringing the total amount budgeted to $1200.
+- Sue will record his payment as an inflow, categorized as Ready to Assign.
+She will assign this money to the rent category, bringing the total amount assigned to $1200.

 - Finally, Sue will write the check to the landlord for $1200, categorized to rent.